matheusfenolio/products-api/README.md

 #### GET

-Return all products from database sorted by products name.
+Return all products from database sorted by products name